HashemSalhi/CTF-Writeups/UofTCTF 2024/Forensics/Secret Message 2/Writeup.md

 <img src="https://github.com/HashemSalhi/CTF-Writeups/blob/main/UofTCTF%202024/Forensics/Secret%20Message%202/Screenshots/Screenshot7.png">

-But the block before and upward of the pixelated area contains some other white shades like `#fefefe` and '#fdfdfd', which means that it's a part of the pixelated area.
+But the block before and upward of the pixelated area contains some other white shades like `#fefefe` and `#fdfdfd`, which means that it's a part of the pixelated area.

 <img src="https://github.com/HashemSalhi/CTF-Writeups/blob/main/UofTCTF%202024/Forensics/Secret%20Message%202/Screenshots/Screenshot8.png">